 Finally, an alternative that you can enjoy in case of emergency, or if you do not have a very high budget to stay connected to the internet, is the free wifi.
 In the different countries of Europe, you are very likely to find free wifi points, either in restaurants, bookstores, shopping malls, or even on trains.

-However, keep in mind that this alternative can be somewhat unstable, as you will have to be at the location of the wifi hotspot to stay connected.
+However, remember that this alternative can be somewhat unstable or unsafe, and you need to have a safe connection while traveling, as you will have to be at the location of the wifi hotspot to stay connected.
 In addition, you will be connected to free networks, where many people can connect.

 Which is better?

 To say which is the best option of all the alternatives, it is necessary to compare their prices, coverage and also the benefits they will bring you during your trip.
-That is why after having talked about each of the alternatives, we can say that in our opinion eSIM and SIM cards are the best options.
+That is why after having talked about each of the alternatives, we can say that in our opinion, eSIM cards are the best options.